 We’ve figured out how the connection works and designed this module so that you can connect it between your control device and the chair controller, and your chair will continue to work normally.

 By switching modes, the chair can be immobilised and your input device can be used instead to control other things such as a computer or game console.

 The Wheelchair Control Breakout has a USB socket so that you can plug it into any device with a USB port, and it can then send the same signals as a joystick, game controller, or keyboard.

-It also has a CAN bus interface so that it can be linked to other devices on the chair, such as a hand heater, motor controller, touch switches, etc. You can even link multiple Chair Control Breakouts together, so you can have a combination of input devices such as multiple joysticks, or a joystick combined with buttons.
+It also has a CAN bus interface so that it can be linked to other devices on the chair, such as a hand heater, motor controller, touch switches, etc. You can even link multiple Chair Control Breakouts together using CAN bus, so you can have a combination of input devices such as multiple joysticks, or a joystick combined with buttons.